 Dr Thomas Smith FRHistS FRAS

-Medieval historian
+Medieval historian and author

 Dr Thomas Smith FRHistS FRAS

-Medieval historian
+Medieval historian and author

 Dr Thomas Smith is a graduate of Kent and London universities; he gained his PhD from Royal Holloway, University of London, in 2013, where he won a Reid Research Scholarship.
 Thomas was elected Fellow of the Royal Historical Society in 2017 and Fellow of the Royal Asiatic Society in 2021 and holds honorary research fellowships at Royal Holloway, the University of Kent, and Oxford Brookes University.
 A former Lecturer in Medieval History at Trinity College, Dublin, he is one of the most prolific historians working on the Middle Ages.